 Big Bear Lake is managed by the Big Bear Municipal Water District.
-The organization is responsible for maintaining the water body for recreation and a healthy ecosystem.
+The organization is responsible for maintaining the water body for safe recreation and a healthy ecosystem for our wildlife.

 BBMWD operates and maintains the two public boat launch ramps and provides highly trained staff for the Lake Patrol program.
 BBMWD also administers the boating permit program and oversees such responsibilities as fish stocking, management of the fish and waterfowl habitat, monitoring of water quality, hosting the annual Carp Round-Up, and much more.

 Get to know Big Bear Municipal Water District and all they do for our community.

 The Public Launch Ramps are open for all vessels, motorized and non-motorized.
 Both ramps are located on the North Shore.
 The East Ramp is close to Stanfield cutoff, near the Discovery Center and the West Ramp is closer to the Big Bear Dam, west of Fawnskin.
 Launching your vessel is free, but your vessel will need to pass inspection for the Quagga mussel.
 You will also need to have a Lake Use Permit.
 Permits can be purchased daily, multiple days or annually.
 For launching information in day use and permits visit Big Bear Municipal Water District.

 Please see map at right for Launch Ramp and Marina locations.
 Ramps are indicated with a blue icon.
 Marinas are indicated with an orange, anchor icon.

 Be Aware of Risks.
 Be Prepared for Risks.

 California Life Vest Law states: